Jordan-Morrison/PokedexGo/README.md

 If you're running Android then your best bet is to install the **native** verion of Pokedex Go.
 You can download the APK [here](https://raw.githubusercontent.com/Jordan-Morrison/PokedexGo/master/Pokedex%20Go.apk).

 If you're uncomfortable installing an APK from the internet then you can access Pokedex Go as a web site, or even better the web app!
 Just visit [Pokedex Go](https://jordan-morrison.github.io/PokedexGo/) on your phone and if you'd like, add the shortcut to your home screen.
-If you're having issues installing the web app I've posted a tutorial below!
+If you're having issues installing the web app I've posted a tutorial here:
 [Android Web App Tutorial](https://streamable.com/466wd)
 ### iOS
 Please visit [Pokedex Go](https://jordan-morrison.github.io/PokedexGo/) on your mobile device and add the shortcut to your home screen.
 Pokedex Go is setup as a web app and will install itself when the shortcut is added.